Register a Kansas Foreign LLC

 Kansas allows you to file in person or by mail or fax.
 Filed documents will be returned by mail.
 In a hurry to prove your foreign LLC is legit?
 You can request a file-stamped copy be faxed to you for an additional $1 per page.

 Mail and in person:

 Memorial Hall, 1st Floor

 Do foreign LLCs need to file Articles of Organization for my Kansas foreign LLC?

 No. Kansas foreign LLCs only need to file the Application for Foreign Registration, which gives them the authority to do business in Kansas.
 Kansas Articles of Organization are only filed by domestic Kansas LLCs.

 4. Receive your Certificate of Authority

 Once the Secretary of State has authorized your LLC to do business in Kansas, you’ll receive a mailed stamped copy of your application, as well as a Certificate of Authority for your records.
-The Secretary of State’s office will also issue your LLC a business entity ID number that you’ll need to use for annual reports and other state filings.
+The Secretary of State’s office will also issue your LLC a business entity ID number that you’ll need to use for biennial reports and other state filings.

 How long will it take for Kansas to process my application?